felicitydong007/literature-shelf/README.md

 It scans a folder of PDF papers, builds a local database, extracts abstracts when possible, guesses publication year, assigns a category, creates short English search tags, and gives you a browser-based shelf for searching and editing metadata.

+## What this tool does

+Literature Shelf is a small local tool for researchers who keep many PDF papers in one folder.

+It does not replace Zotero, EndNote, or other reference managers.
+Instead, it provides a lightweight personal shelf for quickly searching local PDFs, adding simple tags, writing notes, and organizing papers by research topic.

+All PDFs and the local database stay on your own computer.
+The code can be shared publicly on GitHub, but your PDF papers and `literature.db` file should remain private.

 ## Features

 - Scan local PDF files into a SQLite database